bartosz25/data-engineering-design-patterns-book/chapter-00-glossary-terms-for-the-book/README.md

 A data structure that logs every operation on a data store, such as a new `INSERT` or `UPDATE` operations.

 ## D
+### Data at rest
+Term used to describe datasets that are stored in a database but ready for querying or processing.

 ### DAG
 An acronym for Directed Acyclic Graph.
 It represents a graph with directions (i.e. moves from one node to another)